TheRealCodeBeard/gentown/README.md

 There are now 6 colours of ground from the darkest brown which is 'low ground' to near white-grey which represents a high mountain.

 Water has three depths, river, lake and deep lake.
 Rivers don't flow yet.

+Light green is grass, dark green is trees.
+If there isn't any grass next to a lake, sand (yellow) can appear.